AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DUI Laws

-In Colorado, a DUI can stay on your record for five years.
+In Colorado, a DUI can stay on your record indefinitely.
 For the first offense, you could have your license suspended for four months.
-For repeat offenders with blood alcohol concentration above 0.15 percent, DUI interlocks are required.
+For all offenders who drive with a blood alcohol concentration above 0.08 percent, DUI interlocks are required.4

 Seat Belt Laws